awsdocs/iam-user-guide/doc_source/access_policies_testing-policies.md

 To test a policy that is attached to group, you can launch the IAM policy simulator directly from the [IAM console](https://console.aws.amazon.com/iam/): In the navigation pane, choose **Groups**\.
 Choose the name of the group that you want to test a policy on, and then choose the **Permissions** tab\.
 In the **Inline Policies** or **Managed Policies** section, locate the policy that you want to test\.
 In the **Actions** column for that policy, choose **Simulate Policy**\.
 To test a customer managed policy that is attached to a user: In the navigation pane, choose **Users**\.
 Choose the name of the user that you want to test a policy on\.
 Then choose the **Permissions** tab and expand the policy that you want to test\.
 On the far right, choose **Simulate policy**\.
 The **IAM Policy Simulator** opens in a new window and displays the selected policy in the **Policies** pane\.

-1. \(Optional\) If your account is a member of an organization in [AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/), then any service control policies \(SCPs\) that affect the simulated user's account appear in the **Policies** pane\.
-The **Policies** pane also shows **IAM policies**, **Resource policies** and **Permissions Boundary policies**\.
+1. \(Optional\) If your account is a member of an organization in [AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/), then select the check box next to **AWS Organizations SCPs** to include SCPs in your simulated evaluation\.
 SCPs are JSON policies that specify the maximum permissions for an organization or organizational unit \(OU\)\.
 The SCP limits permissions for entities in member accounts\.
 If an SCP blocks a service or action, then no entity in that account can access that service nor perform that action\.
 This is true even if an administrator explicitly grants permissions to that service or action through an IAM or resource policy\.
-To remove an SCP from the simulation, clear the check box next to the SCP name\.
-To view the SCP contents, choose the name of the SCP\.

-   If your account is not a member of an organization, then there are no SCPs to simulate\.
+   If your account is not a member of an organization, then the check box does not appear\.

 1. \(Optional\) You can test a policy that is set as a [permissions boundary](access_policies_boundaries.md) for an IAM entity \(user or role\), but not for groups\.
 If a permissions boundary policy is currently set for the entity, it appears in the **Policies** pane\.
 You can set only one permissions boundary for an entity\.
 To test a different permissions boundary, you can create a custom permissions boundary\.
 To do this, choose **Create New Policy**\.
 A new **Policies** pane opens\.
 In the menu, choose **Custom IAM Permissions Boundary Policy**\.
 Enter a name for the new policy and type or copy a policy into the space below\.
 Choose **Apply** to save the policy\.
 Next, choose **Back** to return to the original **Policies** pane\.
 Then select the check box next to the permissions boundary you want to use for the simulation\.